Department of Environmental Science and Policy

 BIO 106 Laboratory Biology

-Choose two environmental science classes 200-level or higher.
+Electives: Choose three environmental science classes 200-level or higher.

 Students should begin with ESP 101 and 102.
 Advanced environmental science courses may also have biology, chemistry, and/or mathematics prerequisites.